 - 1) Use Start inventory year numeric box to set starting inventory year.
-Default is 1990. - 2) Use End inventory year numeric box to set ending inventory year.
+The default is 1990. - 2) Use End inventory year numeric box to set ending inventory year.
 Default is current year. - 3) Use Base Year for assessment of uncertainty in trend numeric box to define Base Year for assessment of uncertainty in trend.
-Default is 1990.
+The default is 1990.

-If the start inventory year needs to be changed to earlier than 1990 (e.g. 1980), it is recommended to create new inventory for that year before starting working with the worksheets (menu Inventory Year / Create New...) or before distributing the database to other compilers.
+If the start inventory year needs to be changed to earlier than 1990 (e.g. 1980), it is recommended to create new inventory for that year before starting to work with the worksheets (menu Inventory Year / Create New...) or before distributing the database to other compilers.

-After lowering start inventory year and creating new inventory for that year, you can delete default empty 1990 Inventory created in step 2.1.3 using Administrate / Delete inventory menu, if necessary.
+After lowering the start inventory year and creating new inventory for that year, you can delete default empty 1990 Inventory created in step 2.1.3 using Administrate / Delete inventory menu, if necessary.